KDAB/kuesa/README.md

 Note that Kuesa has last been tested with Draco at commit 8833cf878e6fd43c5a3fd6e4231212e25e25e632.

-The asset pipeline editor, provided with Kuesa, is able to compress existing glTF 2.0 assets with Draco.
+The glTF editor, provided with Kuesa, is able to compress existing glTF 2.0 assets with Draco.

 ## Components